The quick answers page for the Mississippi governor’s race.

 How does the Mississippi governor primary and runoff work?

 The short version: parties pick nominees first, a crowded field can make runoff dynamics matter, and the general election comes after the official statewide calendar dates.
-The exact deadlines should be checked against the Mississippi Secretary of State calendars once the 2027 version is posted.
+The 2027 primary is Tuesday, Aug.
+3, 2027; if a runoff is needed, the statutory runoff date is Tuesday, Aug.
+24, 2027.
+Final administration details should be checked against the Mississippi Secretary of State calendars once the 2027 version is posted.

 Is the Mississippi governor race really decided in the Republican primary?